📣 Up to 30% off your first plan—for a limited time only!

 • Click “Save Changes”

 You can’t edit the size of your uploaded photo.
-But you can reposition a picture that doesn’t exactly meet the specs.
+But you can reposition the picture if it doesn’t exactly meet the specs.

 Want to step it up a notch?
 Use a video in the banner for your Facebook event.
 Facebook recommends videos between 30 seconds and 5 minutes.

-Bonus: You can also add photos and videos to the event page itself.
-You can even let your guests add them for that crowdsourced community feeling by adding them as co-hosts.
+Don’t forget: You can also add photos and videos to the event page itself.
+Let your guests add them for that crowdsourced, community feeling by adding them as co-hosts.

 Want some tips for your other Facebook images?
 Check out our guides on Facebook cover photo size and Facebook ad specs.